 In summary, we have prepared penta-phenylene-bearing amphiphile (PPM) with a strong tendency to self-assemble into micelles in aqueous solution.
 Thanks to the incorporation of strong aromatic-aromatic interactions in amphiphile micelles, the current aromatic group-bearing amphiphile (PPM) with an extended conjugation system formed micelles with enhanced stability compared to DDM only utilizing relatively weak hydrophobic interactions.
-The presence of the two rigid branches at both sides of the central benzene ring is likely responsible for its strong aromatic-aromatic interactions.
+The presence of the two rigid branches at both sides of the central benzene ring is likely responsible for strong aromatic-aromatic interactions.
 Enhanced micellar stability of PPM was supported by the very low CMC compared to that of DDM (~ 8 vs 170 µM) and little variation in micelle size with increasing temperature.
 The effective aromatic-aromatic interactions between the penta-phenylene groups of PPM were demonstrated by the large upfield shifts of the aromatic peaks in the solvent-varied 1H NMR study and by efficient energy transfer from the penta-phenylene unit to the aromatic dye in the fluorescence study.
 Introducing such a rigid and conjugated scaffold into a self-assembly system has been reported to enhance aggregate stability,[29] but with no associated application for protein research.
 As expected from the presence of the rigid and polar hydrophobic group (i.e., penta-phenylene), PPM showed the rather limited solubilisation efficiency for MelBSt.
 However, PPM conferred enhanced stability to the multiple membrane proteins (LHI-RC, LeuT, 2AR, and MelBSt) compared to DDM, a gold standard conventional detergent.
 It is challenging to develop a novel detergent compatible with several membrane proteins as individual membrane proteins have different characteristics.
 This study indicates that PPM is markedly effective at stabilizing denaturation-sensitive membrane protein complexes (e.g., LHI-RC) as well as transporters (e.g., LeuT and MelB) and GPCRs (e.g., 2AR).
 The remarkable effect of PPM on long-term protein stability implies the importance of aromatic-aromatic interactions in stabilizing micelles surrounding a target membrane protein and thus achieving enhanced protein stability.
 Thus, the current study not only introduces a new detergent tool effective for membrane protein study, but also provided a novel design concept, related to aromatic hydrophobic interactions, that will help rational design of novel amphiphiles in the future.

 Experimental Section